aperepel/claude-mlx-tts/commands/tts-start.md

 ---
-description: Start the MLX TTS server (pre-warms model for <1s responses)
+description: Start the MLX TTS server (pre-warms model for faster responses)
 ---

 Run this command to start the TTS server: